STealthy-and-haSTy/SublimeScraps/scratch_files/README.md

 `None` for this argument, which will cause the command to prompt you for the syntax to use first.

+If you're using build 3154 or later of Sublime Text and invoke the the `scratch_buffer` command from the command palette with this argument set to `None`, the selection of the syntax will happen directly in the command palette.

+In all other cases the syntax selection is done via a quick panel instead.

 The folder also contains a `sublime-commands` file which adds a variety of languages to the command palette.
 You can use this as is, merge it with your own, add often used syntaxes, etc.